Hyundai Creta: South Africa

 The second-generation Creta was released in South Africa in November 2020.
 Imported from India, engine options available were 1.5-litre petrol, 1.4-litre turbocharged petrol and 1.5-litre diesel.
 The two latter were dropped when the Indian-made model was replaced by the Indonesian-made Creta in July 2022, sporting the revised front fascia styling.

+The facelifted Creta was launched in South Africa on 9 September 2026, with two trim levels: Premium and N Line.
+For engines, the Premium trim use the Smartstream 1.5-litre petrol engine paired with an IVT and the N Line trim use the Smartstream G 1.5-litre T-GDi petrol engine paired with a DCT.

 Southeast Asia

 Brunei

 The second-generation Creta has been on sale in Brunei since 11 December 2020.
 Imported from India, engine options available were 1.5-litre petrol for the higher variant, 1.4-litre turbocharged petrol for the standard variant, and 1.5-litre diesel.
 The Indian-made Creta was replaced by the Indonesian-made model on 20 August 2022, which updated the revised front grille styling, and the two variants were in standard and high, only powered in 1.5-litre petrol with IVT.

 Indonesia

 The Indonesian market Creta (codename: SU2id) was unveiled in November 2021 at the 28th Gaikindo Indonesia International Auto Show.
 Produced at the newly built Hyundai Motor Manufacturing Indonesia (HMMI) plant in Cikarang, Bekasi, West Java, the Indonesian model sported the front fascia inspired by the fourth-generation Tucson, and is powered by a 1.5-litre Smartstream G1.5 MPi petrol engine, producing 115 PS.
 For the Indonesian market, the Creta consist of four variants, namely Active, Trend, Style and Prime.
-Production started in 17 January 2022, and has been exported to several Southeast Asian markets, Middle East and Africa.
+Production started on 17 January 2022, and has been exported to several Southeast Asian markets, Middle East and Africa.

 On 16 February 2023, Hyundai introduces a special edition variant for the Creta, based on the Trend type; Dynamic Black Edition.
 It was launched during the 30th Indonesia International Motor Show.

 On 15 February 2024, the Dynamic Black Edition variant was replaced by the Alpha variant, based on the Prime type.
 The Alpha variant was launched during the 31st Indonesia International Motor Show.

-The facelifted model was introduced in 9 January 2025, with an addition of the N Line variant.
+The facelifted model was introduced on 9 January 2025, with an addition of the N Line variant.
 Alongside the 1.5-litre MPi petrol engine option, the N Line model is also available with an option of a 1.5-litre Smartstream G T-GDi petrol engine, producing 160 PS.

+A year after the release of the facelift version, the Alpha trim was released on 7 January 2026, marking the return of the Alpha trim since the pre-facelift.